The new seven-seat Jeep Grand Cherokee L is coming to Australia this year so to find out what we can expect, we’ve had an early drive in the US.

-First seen in 1992, the Grand Cherokee has just been rebooted and will arrive in Australia in Q4 this year, a touch later than the Grand Cherokee L which will be here in the first half of 2022.
+First seen in 1992, the Grand Cherokee has just been rebooted and this Grand Cherokee L will arrive here in mid-2022, ahead of the five-seat Grand Cherokee.
+See full specs and pricing for the Australian Grand Cherokee L here.

 It’s a smart evolution of the Jeep look, with the boxy profile recognisably Grand Cherokee, especially with the name of the car still spelt out on the lower door panels with a US flag alongside.

 The interior is a similarly smart rethink, with a classy wood panel running from the doors across the dash topped by nicely-stitched leather with more gentle chrome strips to brighten things further – it looks superb.